jasminium/formationplanning/README.md

 ## Overview

-This software generates collision free trajectories for a hemipsherical formation of drones tasked with flying toward and covering a target.
+This software generates collision free trajectories for a hemispherical formation of drones tasked with flying toward and covering a target.

 ## Installation